siddhaant-jain/kaggle-indian-companies-dataAnalysis/README.md

 https://www.kaggle.com/rowhitswami/all-indian-companies-registration-data-1900-2019#

 ## Tasks List:
+  - Check count of Null values (if any) in each column
-  - task1
+  - Validation of columns
-    - subtask1
+    - Regex for CIN
-    - subtask2
+    - Regex for mailid
-  - task2
+    - Regex for date_of_registration,
+  - Change datatype of all columns based on values (Initially all strings)